Gold mining in Ghana: Western Region

 The Western Region, particularly the Tarkwa and Prestea districts, is another gold-producing area.
 Tarkwa, known for its large-scale open-pit mining, has been in operation for several decades and is one of Ghana's gold producers.
 It is operated by Gold Fields Ghana and produced 504,000 ounces of gold in 2019.
 Prestea, operated by Golden Star Resources, is another mining town that has produced substantial amounts of gold over the years.

 Eastern Region

 In the Eastern Region, gold mining activities are centered around the Akyem mine, operated by Newmont Ghana.
 The Akyem mine, one of the gold mines in the region, began commercial production in 2013 and produced over 500,000 ounces of gold in 2020.

-Central Region
+Western region

-The Central Region of Ghana, with gold mining activities in towns like Damang, is another producer.
+The Western Region of Ghana, with gold mining activities in towns like Damang, is another producer.
 The Damang mine, operated by Gold Fields Ghana, produced 164,000 ounces of gold in 2019.